Zyrotrox/ZitrusWebUI/README.md

 //or at the beginning of a new row if its too large) grd.addChild(tbl, 7);
 grd.addChild(btn, 6);
-//the button will get added below the table since the column span sum is above 12
+//the button will be added below the table since the column span sum is above 12

 String html = grd.print();
 ```